noatmc-archived/S33kz/README.md

-### Hi there 👋

-currently learning java
-looking to code priv clients
-discord - Seekz#0535
+currently learning the whole java thing           discord - Seekz#0535

+In process of developing a client no name yet     YouTube- Seekz

+epic crystal pvp                                  Reddit- S33kz